camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 The first task orders the articles from the logistic center, the second debit the total price from the customers bank account.
 The third task will simply initiate the shipping of the articles to the customer.

-For example a customer ordered tree black socks and a jeans.
+For example a customer ordered three black socks and a jeans.
 After the order is send by the customer a workflow instance is created, which contain the following workflow instance payload: